Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 If you see an instance whose blocklist contains these entries, unmodified: if it's a large or open-registration instance, assume the moderators aren't doing their jobs and _do not register_ for it.
 Single-user or tiny tight-knit instances are free to import whatever they want, though.
 Moderators of large or open-registration instances should be willing to set aside ten minutes to read something before importing a list.

+If you run a non-private instance that subscribes to a blocklist (whether mine or someone else's) with minimal manual review, I strongly recommend saying so in your instance's "About" page or equivalent.
+Users should know who is responsible for moderation, and that the biases of their instance staff don't paint the full picture of the biases of the instance's moderation.

 ## Supplementary blocklists

 Some supplementary blocklists I maintain with very different criteria: